-They show up as 7 different tracks, numbered from 1 to 7.
+Once the WAVs are generated, you will see a message, and they show up as 7 different tracks, numbered from 1 to 7.

 They are rendered as WAV files and are ready to be dragged from the Drop Station and dropped into your DAW program.
-Or you can just find them in your $C: \bb \DragDrop$ folder.
+Or you can just find them in your C:\bb\DragDrop folder.

 You can audition them individually by enabling the [S] button on the Mixer.
-Playing them all at once will result in a "cacophony" of 7 instruments at once, which might be OK for strumming guitars, but not so good for 7 solo saxophones playing different phrases.
+Playing them all at once will result in a "cacophony" of 7 RealTracks at once, which might be OK for strumming guitars, but not so good for 7 solo saxophones playing different phrases.